Alvin Curran

 Tufo Muto (1990), for tape, four percussion, rock group, two wind ensembles.
 First performance in the stone quarry of Matera, Italy.
 Listen to an excerpt

-Seven Articles (1989), for violin, piano, percussion, cello, bassoon, saxophone, clarinet.
-Duration 32:13.
+Seven Articles (1989), for voice, violin, piano, percussion, cello, bassoon, saxophone, clarinet.
+Duration 32'.
 First performance Relache Ensemble.
 Listen to an excerpt

 Bottled Aires (1989), for keyboard or two instruments.
-Incorporated into Pittura Fresca.
+Incorporated into Pittura Fresca (excerpt) and into Under the Fig Tree II (excerpt)

 Variations on a Scene (1989), for tape, flugelhorn, piano.
 Music for Joan Jonas's theater work.
 First performance Alvin Curran, Wave Hill, New York.
 "Characteristically haunting" - John Rockwell (NY Times)